👉 New to incident management? Check the What Is Incident Management? Beginner’s Guide

 At the end of each review, I also gave my overall feeling about the tool.
 I tried focusing on which teams could be most well suited and why they should be considered when picking a new tool.

-1. Better Uptime (our solution)
+1. Better Stack (our solution)

 The calendar integration options also offer Gmail and Microsoft Outlook.